mshahandeh/Dsec_labstrains/README.md

 Fig6D.csv : Evening peak time under 16:8 h LD conditions

-FigS1A.xlsx :  Raw data for octanoic acid survival assay - Males
+FigS2.csv : Egg volume calculations using egg L and W measurements from an independent second observer

-FigS1B.csv : Proportion of surviving males after 60 min exposure to octanoic acid
+FigS3A.xlsx :  Raw data for octanoic acid survival assay - Males

-FigS3.csv : Egg volume calculations using egg L and W measurements from an independent second observer
+FigS3B.csv : Proportion of surviving males after 60 min exposure to octanoic acid

-Note: Data presented in Fig5A are contained in 'Fig2D.csv'; Data presented in FigS2 are contained in 'Fig2B.csv'
+Note: Data presented in Fig5A are contained in 'Fig2D.csv'; Data presented in FigS1 are contained in 'Fig2B.csv'

 Results from statistical analyses are organized by Figure panel in 'Stats_wildDsec.xlsx'